Elementary coordinatization of finitely generated nilpotent groups: Preliminaries, our approach and the main results

 where $f$, $f_1$ and $f_2$ are 2-cocycles and $[f]$ denotes the class of $f$ in the corresponding cohomology group.
-This splitting as well as the main results from Section~\ref{main:sec} imply that a finitely generated elementarily equivalent copy $H$ of $G$ is realized as an extension of $N(G)$ by $\bar{G}$ with the same coupling as the extension above.
-If the 2-cocycle defining $G$ has the form $f_1+f_2$ then the one corresponding to $H$ has the form $f_1+f_2'$, where the symmetric 2-cocycles $f_2$ and $f_2'$ belong to possibly different classes of $Ext(M(G)/N(G), G_0).$ We can actually say more about the 2-cocycle $f_2'$.
+This splitting as well as the main results from Section~\ref{main:sec} imply that any finitely generated group $H$ elementarily equivalent to $G$ is realized as an extension of $N(G)$ by $\bar{G}$ with the same coupling as the extension above.
+If the 2-cocycle corresponding to $G$ (as a representative of an equivalence class) has the form $f_1+f_2$ then the one corresponding to $H$ has the form $f_1+f_2'$, where the symmetric 2-cocycles $f_2$ and $f_2'$ belong to possibly different classes of $Ext(M(G)/N(G), G_0).$ We can actually say more about the 2-cocycle $f_2'$.

+We will define now what an abelian deformation of a finitely generated nilpotent group is.
+It might help the reader to at least read the statements of Lemmas~\ref{sp1},~\ref{mainlem} and~\ref{stb} before going through the definition.
+The indices $i_0,i_1$ and $i_2$ used in the definition are defined in Lemma~\ref{sp1}, even though it should be clear from the definition what they are.

 \begin{defn}[Cohomological definition of finitely generated abelian deformations] Assume $G$ is a finitely generated nilpotent group corresponding to an element

 realizing a coupling $\chi: G\to Out(N(G)).$ Assume